Saulxures-lès-Nancy

 Saulxures-lès-Nancy ([solsyʁ lɛ nɑ̃si], literally Saulxures near Nancy) is a commune in the Meurthe-et-Moselle department in north-eastern France, located 6 km east of Nancy.

+The commune covers an area of 7.05 km2 (2.72 sq mi).
+Bernard Girsch is the mayor for the 2020-2026 tenure.

 The Château de Saulxures de Nancy dates from the reign of Louis XV, and was built c1730 by Count Claude-Marcel de Rutant, an ally of the Duke of Lorraine.

 The parish church of St Martin dates from the 18th century and was extended in the 1840s.
 The village has a primary school named after the author Maurice Barrès.